very-good-science/data-ethics-club/_sources/contents/write_ups/2021/20-10-21_writeup.md.txt

 As an example, Australian education slowly shifted from cherry picking colonial pride moments to including full history and perspectives (arrival vs invasion).

 ### Reducing pseudoscientific racism
-People who are vocally racist or misogynist can often be caught using a psuedo scientific mode of reasoning.
+People who are vocally racist or misogynist can often be caught using a pseudo scientific mode of reasoning.
 Examples include: [The Google memo](https://en.wikipedia.org/wiki/Google%27s_Ideological_Echo_Chamber), eugenics, etc.
-Psuedo science is inherently linked to discrimination, but this link is not clear to the uninformed, which could be countered by teaching the context of scientific discovery alongside it.
+Pseudo science is inherently linked to discrimination, but this link is not clear to the uninformed, which could be countered by teaching the context of scientific discovery alongside it.

 While doing outreach and decolonising in earlier education can be very valuable, however, some of us are a little bit skeptical when people suggest that since it is a frequent talking point of people who reduce structural issues to a "pipeline problem" (e.g. “how can we get black people/women to choose to do this subject?”).
 But this viewpoint can also come from frustration with the enormity of the task of decolonisation.